joeysteele2001/joeysteele2001.github.io/_drafts/field-of-ducks-1.md

 | $\one$  | $\idk$  | $\idk$ |
 {:.cayley-table}

-Early on, we learned that addition is *commutative*.
+Early on in school, we learned that addition is *commutative*.
 This means $a + b = b + a$.
 Great!
 That...